ascendtech/gwt-gradle/README.md

 This is intended for use with modern GWT projects.
 Currently it aims to support projects that will be ready for GWT 3.x.

+NPM/Webpack has been adapted from work by https://github.com/solugo/gradle-nodejs-plugin

 ## Basic Usage